-- a) These rules apply to the Postgraduate Certificate Psychological Well-being Practitioner (Low Intensity).
+- a) These rules apply to the programmes named above.
 The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
 The Programme Structure will identify which modules are core for the Programme. - b) A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.